sahilbishnoi26/teradata-mcp-server/docs/CUSTOMIZING.md

      - buyer
 ```

-Profiles are specified in the `profiles.yml` file at the project root.
+## Configuration Files and Loading

+The server uses a hierarchical configuration system that loads configurations from multiple sources:

+### Profiles Configuration

+**Default profiles** are packaged with the server installation.
+You can override or extend these by creating a `profiles.yml` file in your **current working directory** (where you run the server from).

 Each profile defines which tools, prompts, and resources are enabled for a given context (e.g., user group, domain, or use case).
 Profiles use regular expression patterns to match tool, prompt, and resource names, allowing flexible grouping and reuse.

-For example, the following `profiles.yml` enables different sets of tools for two contexts (sales and dba):
+**Example `profiles.yml` in your working directory:**
 ```yaml
 sales:
   tool: